0345 040 7702

 You’re covered for an accident which arises whilst you are travelling to, participating in, or travelling home from any authorised Scout activity.

-Cover is also provided for medical expenses as a result of an accident and cover for up to two relatives or friends who, on medical advice, are required to travel to and remain with the member or insured helper if they are hospitalised away from home.
+Cover is also provided for medical expenses as a result of an accident and cover for up to two relatives or friends who, on medical advice, are required to travel to and remain with you if you're hospitalised away from home.

-For the full terms, conditions and exclusions for members of The Scout Association, please contact us.
+* subject to policy terms and conditions.
+For the full terms, conditions and exclusions, please contact us.

 For those who don’t appear in the annual census of members, including parent helpers, who are not automatically included in the cover arranged by the Scouts.